 We say 4% because this declaration is a legal labelling requirement, but in fact the total percentage of meat and animal derivatives in our chunks is actually much higher.
 In the case of BAKERS® Adult with Tasty Beef and Country Vegetables, it’s at least 15% (equivalent to 30% rehydrated meat and animal derivatives).
 This 30% includes the minimum 4% of the ingredient highlighted on the label, for example beef, with the remaining 26% potentially being sourced from a variety of animals, such as additional beef, chicken, lamb or duck.
 So when you read 4% beef on our pack, it represents the minimum amount of beef that’s inside.
 Similarly, recipes such as ‘with lamb’, or ‘with chicken’ will each contain a minimum 4% lamb or 4% chicken for the same reason as a ‘with beef’ recipe.
 To list the exact percentages on our packs would mean reprinting them each time we adjust ingredients to cope with seasonal fluctuations in supply.
 Unfortunately this would mean you’d pay more for your box of BAKERS.

-BAKERS has always been a brand with a bright, fun-loving personality, just like a dog in fact.
-So colour is part of our DNA.
+In the same way that a variety of colours on our plates appeals to us, pet owners want the food for their pets to look equally appetising.
 It’s important to us that we delight dogs and owners together.
-Although dogs are unable to distinguish colour in the same way we do, we know that, when choosing a dog food, most dog owners want their choice to look appetising.
-In the production process, pet food can lose colour and so we add artificial colours to maintain a more desirable and consistent appearance.
-Ensuring BAKERS looks as delicious as it tastes is all part of our commitment to product quality.
-And by using the colours of vegetables, meat and cereals, we help consumers visually recognise and understand that BAKERS is a complete and balanced food.
+Although dogs aren’t able to distinguish colour in the same way we do, we know that when choosing a dog food, most dog owners want their choice to look enticing.
+In the production process, pet food can lose colour and we use non-artificial colours to maintain an attractive and consistent appearance.
+By using the colours of vegetables, meat and cereals, we help dog owners to recognise and understand that their dog food is complete and balanced.